There are a number of ways you can self-assess your sustainability as a small business.

 Most local councils in Australia are doing great work with the environment and sustainability.
 Fremantle, in particular, is one of the most progressive councils in the country and I feel fortunate to live and work in this area of Perth.
 The City of Fremantle follows the 10 One Planet Living principles, certified and overseen by not-for-profit group Bioregional.

 Most of my office furniture either comes from Ikea or is second hand.
 I believe in keeping non-essential purchases to a minimum but we have to be realistic, consumer behaviour isn’t going to change any time soon.
 People love affordable shopping and Ikea’s marketing techniques promote impulse purchases and repeat purchases.
-However, for a large retail organisation relying on consumer consumption, I do believe Ikea is leading the way to making positive change.
+However, for a large retail organisation relying on consumer consumption, I do believe Ikea is leading the way to make positive change.
 But are Ikea’s sustainability measures really creating a positive impact or is it simply greenwashing?
-I won’t go into the details of Ikea’s sustainability plans as it’s been done well here and here but I think they’re heading in the right direction.
+I won’t go into the details of Ikea’s sustainability plans as it’s been done well here and here but I at least they’re heading in the right direction.

 Pre-COVID-19, I was regularly volunteering for various local organisations.
 This was mostly doing beach cleanups, tree planting and weeding as well as being involved with local politics.
 I plan to continue with this as a way to become more involved with the local community.
 But for the moment, I’m choosing to avoid any non-essential activities and staying home when possible.